pesde-pkg/setup-pesde/README.md

     # Version of pesde to install; must not include registry version build metadata.
     version: "latest"

     # The version of lune to install.
 If unspecified, lune is not installed.
+It is
+    # recommended to leave undefined if using pesde managed engines.
     lune-version: ""

     # Whether the pesde's home (defaulting to `~/.pesde` unless $PESDE_HOME is specified)
     # and all the dependencies should be stored in cache and restored when required.
 The
     # cache key is derived from the pesde.toml manifest and the lockfile.
     cache: false

+    # The directory used by pesde to store all its data (the CAS, installed binaries, etc).
+    # Its value takes precedence over setting the `$PESDE_HOME` environment variable.
+If
+    # undefined, defaults to either `$PESDE_HOME` or `~/.pesde`, where the tilde corresponds
+    # to the home directory.
+    home: "~/.pesde"
 ```

 ## Caching